Burak-ai/Flower-Recognizer/README.md

 First use Adam.
 If the model overfits, behaves oddly, or you need ultimate control, use SGD with learning rate tuning.

+validation_data=validation_generator
+This is a separate set of data the model has never seen during training.
+After each epoch, the model is tested on validation data to see:
+Is it improving?.
+Is it overfitting?